gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 ## Jumping

-- Quizzers have 5 seconds in which to jump after the question is completed.
+- Quizzers have 5 seconds in which to jump after the quizmaster finishes reading the question.
 - If a quizzer's light comes on after a question has been called and before the question has discernibly begun, a foul will be called.
 - If a quizzer's light comes on after the quizmaster has discernibly begun reading the question, this will be considered a valid jump, and the quizzer will be given an opportunity to answer.
 - The 1st quizzer to rise and trigger their light, provided there has been no foul, will be awarded the jump.